djleamen/Scrozam/README.md

+Based on the gathered information, here is an enhanced version of your README.md file:

+---

 # Scrozam

-WIP web app that detects audio using ACRCloud and scrobbles the identified songs to a user’s Last.fm account.
+Scrozam is a web application that detects songs using the ACRCloud API and scrobbles the identified tracks to a user's Last.fm account.

-## Technologies:
+## Technologies

 ### Backend
+- ACRCloud API
-ACRCloud API, Express
+- Express

 ### Frontend
-React
+- React

-## Features:
+## Features
-Detects song from audio input.
+- Detects songs from audio input.

-## Setup Instructions:
+## Setup Instructions

-Find YOUR_ACCESS, YOUR_SECRET, and YOUR_URL in send_post.py and detectsong.js and replace with your own ACRCloud API tokens.
+1. Replace `YOUR_ACCESS`, `YOUR_SECRET`, and `YOUR_URL` in `send_post.py` and `detectsong.js` with your own ACRCloud API tokens.

-Feel free to change stop_after_detect in send_post.py to False if you want continuous listening!
+2. Optionally, set `stop_after_detect` in `send_post.py` to `False` for continuous listening.

-## Future Improvements:
+## Future Improvements

-Scrobble detected track to Last.fm.
+- Implement scrobbling of detected tracks to Last.fm.

+## Additional Information

+### Project Structure
+- **backend/**: Contains server-side code and dependencies.
+- **frontend/**: Contains React components and frontend logic.
+- **node_modules/**: Contains project dependencies.

+### Development and Contribution
+Feel free to contribute to the project by opening issues and submitting pull requests.
+Ensure that you follow the project's coding guidelines and standards.

+### License
+This project is licensed under the MIT License.

+---

+If you have any specific files or sections you would like to add more details about, please let me know!